Bloc/portfolio-kami/_posts/2015-12-05-first-dev-interview.md

 The company where I interviewed is a fairly small dev shop whose work I've admired since I started exploring Ithaca jobs before we moved here.
 Let's call them Ithaca Web Makers (IWM).
 Being a small business, I knew that there wouldn't be a ton of opportunities to apply to IWM.
 I applied there for a non-technical position a while back, which went well enough (without being hired) that someone there pinged me when a dev opening came up for a front end dev position.

-Being only about half way through the Bloc development bootcamp program, my biggest worry in applying was that my portfolio was too light.
+Being only about half way through the Bloc development boot camp program, my biggest worry in applying was that my portfolio was too light.
 At the time of applying, I had one [fairly simple site](/work/phbpa/) case study on my site and a few Bloc projects on my GitHub account (one AngularJS and [one vanilla JS game project](/2015/08/05/making-pong.html)).
 The application asked for a Javascript code sample, for which I supplied the primary script for the latter Bloc project.
 Being a Pong game and relatively frivolous, I was initially nervous about that but I didn't really have another good option.

 The only other project I had to talk about was still in progress.
 That project was designed from the start with my client to be a portfolio piece for me as well as serving his needs.
 Partially because of that, I've been focusing on bringing in new technologies, including [Sass](http://sass-lang.com/), [Bourbon](http://bourbon.io/) and [Neat](http://neat.bourbon.io/), as well as some exploration of [Grunt](http://gruntjs.com/).